 In a rarer form, Car Fu can also include a car being thrown as a weapon.
 Or used as a giant club.
 This version is most often used by superheroes.

 See also Toyota Tripwire.
 If done with ships or spaceships, it's Ramming Always Works.
 If the car explodes on impact, it's a Molotov Truck.
 For murder attempts with heavy machinery, see Forklift Fu.
-Opposite of Pedestrian Crushes Car.
+Contrast with Pedestrian Crushes Car.

 Bubblegum Crisis sets the tone of how tough the Boomers are when the driver of the AD Police's Armored Personnel Carrier attempts it in the opening chase scene.
 The Boomer, from its position pinned between a brick wall and a giant truck, effortlessly breaks free and flips the truck.